Motion to Adorn

 I'm a little confused as to why you're not connecting certain sentences with pieces of yarn as though it's some sort of conspiracy

 But you don't live there anymore, Anna.
-Brannon, you've chosen to keep this up as a tribute to your old remains.
+Brandon, you've chosen to keep this up.

 I've kept it up and expanded.
 Yes.

-the Martin Shkrelli, which is the big on the right-hand side with the highlighted sections, that's the Martin Shkrelli.
+the Martin Shkreli, which is the big on the right-hand side with the highlighted sections, that's the Martin Shrelly jury selection thing right next to it.

-And so it gets to go up on the wall because it's a comical exercise in bad judgment, in my opinion.
+uh the sort of yellow red gold thing that is the funniest uh political ad i've ever received and so it gets to go up on the wall because it's a a comical exercise in bad judgment, in my opinion.

 What is contained on these pieces of paper clearly has personal interest to you.